revbayes/revbayes.github.io/home/compile_windows.md

 **NOTE: Boost now needs to be at least version 1.71.**

 You can also [compile with meson](https://github.com/revbayes/revbayes/blob/development/projects/meson/README.md) instead of cmake.
-Meson allows using linux to generate windows binaries ("cross-compiling").
+Meson allows using Linux to generate Windows binaries ("cross-compiling").

 1. Download and install 64-bit cygwin (setup-x86_64.exe).
 Make sure you include the following packages: